MidziRibery/-PROJECT-Log-Analyzer-/README.md

 Operation Log Recon

 => Developed a Python Tool for Log Analysis:
   -> Created a Python tool to analyze “auth.log” data.
+  -> Enabled extraction, examination, and interpretation of log entries.
+  -> Identified system operations, security threats, and anomalies.

+  -> Created a Python tool to analyze “auth.log” data.